1coderookie/KobraGoNeoInsights/docs/calibration.md

 The best way to execute a PID tuning is by simply using certain G-code commands and send them to your printer.
 To do so, I'll show you an example of how to do it using OctoPrint - but you can do it with any other program that allows you to send G-code commands directly also.

 PID tuning needs to be done in two steps: one for the extruder and one for the bed.

+??? info "Add PID Tuning Values To Your Start G-Code"

 ---